Scalable and robust regression models for continuous proportional data: Introduction

 The motivation of this article is to introduce a proper GLM approach to continuous proportional response data, without the need for data preprocessing and facilitating computation, including in complex settings involving random effects.
 With these goals in mind, we propose continuous binomial (cobin) regression, a name inspired by models based on the continuous Bernoulli distribution \citep{Loaiza-Ganem2019-dl,Quijano-Xacur2019-eg}.
-The cobin distribution is an exponential dispersion model \citep{Jorgensen1987-bq} with orthogonal mean and dispersion parameters, implying that the corresponding GLM has appealing properties, including consistency of maximum likelihood estimates (MLE) under model misspecification.
+The cobin distribution is an exponential dispersion model \citep{Jorgensen1987-bq} with orthogonal mean and dispersion parameters, implying that the corresponding GLM has appealing properties, including consistency of maximum likelihood estimates (MLE) under distributional misspecification.
+Importantly, the exponential dispersion structure also leads to bounded score functions, which provides improved robustness against boundary-proximate outliers.
 For posterior sampling using the canonical link function, we propose a novel data augmentation strategy based on Kolmogorov-Gamma random variables, leading to a conditionally normal likelihood, similar to P\'olya-Gamma augmentation for logistic models \citep{Polson2013-gb}.
 We develop an efficient sampler for Kolmogorov-Gamma random variables.
 The proposed Gibbs sampler can easily accommodate extensions to Gaussian latent variables and random effects, including in spatial contexts.
-Furthermore, we show uniform ergodicity of the proposed MCMC algorithms, providing theoretical guarantees on efficient inference procedure.
+Furthermore, we show uniform ergodicity of the proposed MCMC algorithms, providing theoretical guarantees for efficient inference procedures.